 Dispose Of Old Computers Securely

-When you delete a file, Windows or any other operating system, simply removes the entry from the file system – making that address free for writing another set of data.
-Until and unless the operating system actually writes any data over that space, previous data is there and can be easily undeleted using special forensic tools.
-So then, how should we dispose off or sell computers – new or old – that we no longer need.
+When you delete a file, Windows or any other operating system simply removes the entry from the file system – making that address free for writing another set of data.
+Until and unless the operating system writes any data over that space, previous data is there and can be easily undeleted using special forensic tools.
+So then, how should we dispose of or sell computers – new or old – that we no longer need.

 How To Dispose Of Computers?
 Spoil The Hard Disk

-Imagine you need to dispose some important paper file that you no longer need.
+Imagine you need to dispose of some important paper file that you no longer need.
 What are your options?
 You can burn it (not feasible considering the re-usability of paper).
-Better option is to shred it so that the contents are not comprehensible any more.
+A better option is to shred it so that the contents are not comprehensible any more.
 You can do the same thing with your files on hard disk.
-You should not burn it and I won’t recommend you do that – but sure, many prefer to physically dent the hard disk drive with a hammer!
+You should not burn it, and I won’t recommend you do that – but sure, many prefer to physically dent the hard disk drive with a hammer!
 You also don’t need to wipe SSDs because of TRIM.